-Instructors (schools and post 19 only) has an instructor who is responsible for the training of tutors and helps to monitor the progress made by each pupil.
+Advanced Skills Practioners (schools and post 19 only) An ASP covers 2 classroms and is responsible for the training of tutors, leading small group learning sessions and supporting the supervisors.

 ABA tutors Each learner is paired with an ABA tutor on a one to one basis.
 In exceptional circumstances the care may be based on a 2 tutors to 1 learner pairing.
 The tutors look after the safety and security of the learner and ensure that the learner is focussed on the specific task at hand.
 In the schools, tutors work in teams of 2 within a class, sharing and rotating their duties with the learners.
-This helps to raise the variety of the role and reduce burn out in situations of particular problem behaviour.
+This helps to raise the variety of the role and reduce burn out in situations of particular challenging behaviour.